 6.47.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.47.5 of -1.
+Follow the mitigation mechanisms of subclause 6.47.5 of ISO/IEC 24772-1.

+For units written in Ada (and therefore not subject to mandatory static verification with a SPARK Analyzer), follow the mitigations in ISO/IEC 24772-2.
+Consider adding a top-level exception handler in each Ada unit to catch and prevent an unhandled exception from propagating into SPARK code.

-Use the inter-language methods and syntax specified by SPARK and ISO/IEC 8652 [] when the routines to be called are written in languages that ISO/IEC 8652 [] specifies an interface with.
+Use the inter-language methods and syntax specified by SPARK and ISO/IEC 8652 [2] when the routines to be called are written in languages that ISO/IEC 8652 [2] specifies an interface with.